 Further your education

 When you work on a temporary basis, you have the freedom to decide how many hours you work.
 This means if you want to go back to school and earn additional qualifications, you can — without upsetting your employer or risking being fired.
-Adding more skills onto your resume means you can charge a higher hourly rate and you’ll have more placement opportunities.
+Adding more skills onto your resume means you can charge a higher hourly rate and you’ll have more agile dental job opportunities.

 Going back to school isn’t the only way you can grow your skillset as a dental hygienist.
 By moving between different practices and getting involved in diverse variations of everything from workplace empowerment, equipment sets, work morale and uniform protocols to company culture, sterilization methods, appointment scheduling and staff communication ensures you’ll learn plenty of new things on the job.